River Spen

-The River Spen or Spen Beck, in West Yorkshire, England is a tributary of the River Calder.
+The River Spen or Spen Beck, in West Yorkshire, England, is a tributary of the River Calder.
 It rises north of Cleckheaton, runs through Liversedge and flows into the Calder to the south of Dewsbury at Ravensthorpe.
 The average rainfall for the river valley of between 600–1000mm per annum when combined with the steep narrow river channel, makes the Spen susceptible to regular flooding.
-It is referred to in the name of the local parliamentary constituency, Batley and Spen, to account for the villages and suburbs of Batley in the Spen Valley, such as Liversedge and Gomersal.
+It is referred to in the names of the local parliamentary constituency, Spen Valley and the former local government district of Spenborough.

 Course

 The River Spen is formed at the confluence of Hunsworth Beck and Nann Hall Beck in Cleckheaton.
 The river flows south past industrial premises parallel to a dismantled railway line before turning south east on the outskirts of Liversedge.
 It continues south east through the industrial centre of the town before returning southwards along the edge of Heckmondwike.
 On the outskirts of Ravensthorpe, the river turns south east again before joining the River Calder.